In all my years of writing about resumes, I never wrote a blog that answers the basic questions, “What is a resume?” and “Why is a resume important?”

 Adding all that old information makes it very hard to skim for the skills and experience they need you for now.

 Increase your chances of getting picked for an interview by keeping the information brief and impactful.

 Once you have an interview, then you need to perfect your interviewing skills.

-But, you have to start with a great resume before you can get that interview.
+But you must start with a great resume before getting that interview.